 - Sprinkle with cheese

-- Bake until bubbly, then broil for a minute or two to get a browned top.
+- Bake until bubbly, about 15 minutes, then broil for a minute or two to get a browned top.

 How long does Spinach Artichoke dip last in the fridge?